 I love having my nails done and I love the feeling of having a fresh set of nails on.
 I always feel so much more confident and ‘myself’ with longer nails, they make me feel more feminine (and like a boss at the same time!).
 Especially as I’m a heavy ring wearer, I think they compliment my style so well, but I know a lot of people that don’t like having long nails due to the nature of their job or just personal preference.
 My favourite shape without a doubt is the pointed style, which is pictured in most of these photos.
 I think that they suit my hand shape the best and the elongated style is really feminine in my opinion.
 At the beginning of the year I had the classic square shape, which was nice for a change but I much prefer the pointed ones and they are the ones that I currently have.

-I go the salon and have my nails done every 3 weeks at a local nail bar in my hometown, and each time it takes just under an hour from start to finish.
+I go the salon and have my nails done every 3-4 weeks at a local nail bar in my hometown, and each time it takes just under an hour from start to finish.
 This is one of my main treat purchases of the month so although it is quite an expensive hobby I don’t mind paying the extra.
 It saves me so much time through not having to paint my nails constantly, my nails always look fab and its so nice to have an hour relaxing without being able to go on your phone.
 I have got my nan into having shellac done so we usually go together now, which I love as its something we can do together which we both enjoy… although hers always take a lot less time than mine!
+Hopefully I can convince some of you after reading this nails 101 posts.

 Something I would note is that you often see girls on Instagram with white acrylics and they look gorgeous, and I think they look fab for summer holidays and for making tanned skin pop.
 However, when I had them I found that they faded to an off cream colour really quickly and I actually had to go back sooner to have them taken off as they just looked disgusting after just under 2 weeks..
 If you want something paler I would recommend a super pale pink or grey colour instead to save yourself from that problem.